Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Best Vietnam SIM Cards

 During Tet, offerings are made to the gods and the ancestors.
 The gods are worshiped outside, and the ancestors inside the house.
-The ancestors are also invited to join the family for a meal, placed as an offering on the altar.
-Burning symbolizes the transition of the items from the current world (Yang) to the ancestors in the afterlife (Yin).
-Fake money and paper models of things are usually burned to bring them wealth and comfort.
+The ancestors are also invited to join the family for a meal, which is placed as an offering on the altar.

 Table full of offerings before Tet, Vietnamese New Year